Skip to content

 Let's start with the CPQ solution mentioned above.

-The term Variant Management is used to describe methods and procedures that aim to find the optimal balance between the number of variants offered and the complexity of design, manufacturing, and procurement.
+The term variant management is used to describe methods and procedures that aim to find the optimal balance between the number of variants offered and the complexity of design, manufacturing, and procurement.
 The goal is to maximize the fulfillment of individual customer requirements while minimizing costs and maximizing scalability of operations.

 So far, so good.
 What is interesting now, however, is what happens next: